 - You should apply as early as possible for your visa as it can take eight weeks for it to be processed but in busy periods may take longer than this. - You can check on-line at Visa Decisions to see if your visa has been processed (using your Visa Application Number).
-This list is updated weekly. - If you get approval for a visa, the Embassy to which you sent your documents will affix a visa to your passport. - You can contact our International Student Adviser Carl Lusby if you are experiencing delays in receiving a decision.
-You will need to give her your visa application number, your country of origin and the course you are accepted to. - ✓ If you are refused a visa you may appeal the decision within 2 months.
+This list is updated weekly. - If you get approval for a visa, the Embassy to which you sent your documents will affix a visa to your passport. - If you are experiencing difficulties with your visa you can contact us: - Applying from India: india@ucd.ie - Applying from China: chinaoffice@ucd.ie - Applying from SE Asia: southeastasia@ucd.ie - Applying from all other regions: contact internationaladmissions@ucd.ie or the International Student Adviser Carl Lusby. - If you are refused a visa you may appeal the decision within 2 months.
 However, as this would affect your date of arrival in UCD, you would need to seek advice on final acceptable arrival date from the course director/administrator.